8 Pairs of Ballet Flats with Arch Support That Are Comfy and Stylish

 Vivaia

-According to PureWow Associate Editor Chelsea Candelario, Vivaia’s Margot 2.0 is *the* flat that’ll persuade even the most skeptical into loving ballet flats.
-“It’s SO comfortable.
-I didn't like wearing flats for a long time, but these made me a converter.
-I feel like I walked all over NYC and my feet is never in pain.
-I also love the square-toe design that makes it different than a traditional ballet flat.”
-If you were wondering what the 2.0 refers to, it’s referencing a few upgrades the brand took to its original Marot style, including a heel cushion that prevents blisters, extra arch support and a brand-new insole built with the upmost comfort in mind.
-But there are so many more features than that to love (It’s antimicrobial, breathable, machine-washable and comes in a whopping 50 colors and patterns).
+According to former PureWow Beauty and Cultures Editor Chelsea Candelario, Vivaia’s Margot 2.0 is *the* flat that’ll persuade skeptics into loving ballet flats.
+She tells me, “They’re SO comfortable.
+I didn’t like wearing flats for a long time, but these made me a convert.
+I feel like I walked all over NYC and my feet are never in pain.
+I also love the square-toe design that makes it different from a traditional ballet flat.”
+If you were wondering what the 2.0 refers to, it’s referencing a few upgrades the brand made to its original Margot style, including a heel cushion that prevents blisters, extra arch support and insole built with the utmost comfort in mind.

 Fast Facts

-• Size Range: 5 to 13 (normal and wide fits available)
+• Size Range: US 5 to 13

-• Colors: 50 options
+• Colors: 47

 • Materials: synthetic, rubber, foam

-What to Consider When Buying Ballet Flats with Arch Support?
+What to Consider When Buying Ballet Flats with Arch Support

 Finding the ideal pair of ballet flats with arch support comes down to a few details: